CryptoPascal31/pact-util-lib/docs/source/util-zk.rst

 point-G1
 ~~~~~~~~
-Represents the cordinates of a point on the curve (G1 field)
+Represents the cordinates of a point on the curve (G1 group)

 .. code:: lisp